gatsbyjs/gatsby/docs/docs/deploying-to-s3-cloudfront.md

 title: Deploying to S3/Cloudfront
 ---

-In this guide, we'll walkthrough how to host & publish your next Gatsby site to AWS using [S3](https://aws.amazon.com/s3/).
-If you are looking for a managed hosting service, the AWS Amplify Console offers the fastest way to deploy your Gatsby site on AWS.
-The Amplify Console provides features such as continuous deployment, multiple environments w. feature branch deploys, custom domains with SSL, redirects/rewrites, atomic deploys, and password protection.
-[Deploy using AWS Amplify](/docs/deploying-to-aws-amplify/)
+In this guide, we'll walk through how to host & publish your next Gatsby site to AWS using [AWS Amplify](https://aws-amplify.github.io/).

-Additionally, you can add [lambda functions](https://serverless.com/framework/docs/providers/aws/guide/functions/), [cloudfront](https://github.com/serverless/examples/tree/master/aws-node-single-page-app-via-cloudfront), and other AWS services later on as you expand.
+AWS Amplify is a combination of client library, CLI toolchain, and UI components.
+Amplify allow developers to get up & running with full-stack cloud-powered applications with features like authentication, GraphQL, storage, REST APIs, analytics, Lambda functions, hosting & more.

+Using the **Hosting** feature, you can deploy your application to AWS as well as set up your site with Amazon Cloudfront CDN.
+This is what we'll be doing in this tutorial.
+Let's begin!

 ## Getting Started - Gatsby